Wittummm/Featherweight/dev/dev-changelog.md

     - Changed to trace in screen space instead of view space for better efficiency
  - v0.7.6.0 SSR
     - SSR Dh support
+ - v0.7.6.1 Patched new dh bugs
+    - Fixed dh causing ghosting; caused by sampling dhdepthtex1 instead of 0
+    - Fixed dh water getting "clipped" arbitrary; code was legacy and supposedly wrong
+    - Fixed dh water(translucents) getting masked by invisible vanilla fragemnts; fixed by dithering *some* vanilla chunks, specificially one where we think the dh-vanilla block is not the same block ie foliage doesnt exist in DH chunks
+    - Ongoing Patch: Properly dithering dh-vanilla chunks -> need to dither out dh chunks too :/